jin/rules_maven/README.md

 - [ ] authentication
 - [ ] sha checks of transitive artifacts
 - [ ] support more packaging types than just aar and jar

+## Known issues

+### Windows

+- The repository rule generates very long paths, and this is an issue on Windows.